Demographics of American Samoa

 Demographics of American Samoa include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects.
 American Samoa is an unincorporated territory of the United States located in the South Pacific Ocean.

-Population in thousands; Data of FAO, year 2005.

 Population

 The statistics from 1900 to 1950 and every decennial census are from the U.S. Census Bureau.
 There was no census taken in 1910, but a special census taken in 1912.
 Beginning with the 1930 Census, Swain Island is included in the population count for American Samoa.
 The remaining statistics are from the World Factbook, unless otherwise indicated.